Estimated reading time: 4 minutes

 And issues of coercion and voluntariness come up in the context of other defenses, as well.
 Self-defense and mental illness defenses are examples.

-Revenge porn lite: The crime of coercion in Minnesota includes a threat to publish revenge porn.
+Revenge porn lite: The crime of coercion in Minnesota includes a threat to publish revenge porn, dissemination of private sexual images.

-On July 22, 2020, the Minnesota Supreme Court struck down part of Minnesota’s coercion crime statute, Minnesota Statutes §609.27, Subd.
+The Minnesota Supreme Court struck down part of Minnesota’s coercion crime statute, Minnesota Statutes § 609.27, Subd.
 1 (4), as overly broad, criminalizing constitutionally protected speech.
 And since it violates the First Amendment of the U.S. Constitution, this part of the statute is void and unenforceable.
 State v.
-Jorgenson, A19-0323 (Minn.
-2020).
+Jorgenson, 946 NW2d 596 (Minn.
+Supreme Court 2020).

 Question?
 Call Lawyer Thomas Gallagher, 612 333-1500